Christian Publications that Pay Freelance Writers

-Article specifications: Christian Courier is a reader friendly publication, like a Christian version of Reader’s Digest.
-They carry articles on media and culture, politics and current affairs and church life.
+Article specifications: Christian Courier is a reader-friendly publication, like a Christian version of Reader’s Digest.
+They carry articles on media and culture, politics and current affairs, and church life.
 Read the publication to get an idea of what they seek both in terms of article focus and writing style.

 Payment: Flat rates.
-Writers of editorials, columns and reviews receive $45.
+Writers of editorials, columns, and reviews receive $45.
 News and feature stories are $70.

 Publishes articles by and for evangelical Christians.
 Christianity Today is probably the most widely read evangelical Christian publication.
-In addition to their flagship magazine, they also publish a variety of other publications aimed at pastors, women, church property managers and they offer college and seminary guides for students.
+In addition to their flagship magazine, they also publish a variety of other publications aimed at pastors, women, and church property managers and they offer college and seminary guides for students.

 Article specifications: All submissions require a query.
 Requirements vary by publication.
 They seek experienced writers with credentials.

-Payment: They pay rather well, but the rate depends on the type and length of article and which publication they use it in.
+Payment: They pay rather well, but the rate depends on the type and length of the article and which publication they use it in.